 Some students enter the school better prepared or naturally endowed to learn at a faster pace than the majority of their classmates.
 Students identified as high achievers through classroom report card grades, placement test results, and teacher recommendations have the opportunity to do more advanced work and to excel at their individual pace.
 Because of our differentiated teaching instruction, students ready and capable for more depth are assigned work that is at their individual level.
 We ask all our teachers to provide projects in which students can deepen their critical thinking in their class assignments.
 Enhanced programming in the Extended Day program allows students to have an opportunity to go “deeper” into fields of study.

 Since MWA has the responsibility of assuring that all students’ educational experiences are rigorous, teachers are prepared to provide additional challenges for these students.
-In addition, students working at different paces are sometimes paired so that students excelling in a particular subject help students struggling with more challenging material.
+In addition, students working at different paces are sometimes paired with students excelling in a particular subject who help students struggling with more challenging material.
 Research shows that people deepen understanding through the process of teaching others.
 While it is important for the student to choose the classes and activities that help advancement, MWA believes it is also important to maintain a good balance between academic and social skills.

 O. Plan For English Learners